ukwa/ukwa-services/README.md

 - check no sensitive data or secrets have crept into this repository (rather than `ukwa-services-env`)
 - check all containers specify a tagged version to deploy
 - check the right API endpoints are in us
+- run any tests supplied for the component